 - Agile.
 Due to their incredible agility, the character adds +1 to all DODGE attempts. - Battlefield Surgeon.
 The character has learned the rudiments of first aid.
 They can heal allies or themselves a total of one HP/level after an encounter by binding wounds.
 For example, a 6th level character could heal six HPs to themselves, to a single ally, three HPs to two different characters, etc. Requires a Medical Kit (small Item consisting of needles, catgut thread, and bandages) for each use. - Combat Archer.
-The character can fire missile weapons while engaging in melee without incurring DISADVANTAGE. - Dirty Fighter.
-The character knows how to make their shots count.
-They gain the Thief's Backstab ability (+4 to hit, double-damage). - Grifter.
+The character can fire missile weapons while engaging in melee without incurring DISADVANTAGE. - Grifter.
 The character is particularly adept at lying and is experienced at running confidence scams.
 They gain +1 on all Charisma checks and can oppose a Detect Lie/ESP spell if they know it is being cast. - Curious.
 The character is so insatiably curious that locked doors and pockets are little obstacle to their inquisitive nature and nimble fingers.
-The character gains the ability to Pick Locks and Pick Pockets as a first level Thief, and gains another level of proficiency every time they subsequently gain an experience level. - Linguist.
+The character gains the ability to Pick Locks and Pick Pockets as a 1st level Thief, and gains another level of proficiency every time they subsequently gain an experience level. - Linguist.
 Gain two additional languages.
 Can be chosen multiple times - Repair Gear.
 Lots of practice knocking out dents and sharpening weapons allows the character to repair damaged weapons and armor during a REST period.
-Requires a set of Armorer's Tools (hammers, pliers, etc., weighs one Item/20 gp).
-Does not work if weapon/armor is broken or destroyed and also does not work on silver or magical weapons. - Sneaky.
+Requires a set of Armor's Tools (hammers, pliers, etc., weighs one Item/20 gp).
+Does not work if weapon/armor is broken or destroyed and also does not work on silver or magical weapons.

+• Sneaky.
 The character is naturally stealthy.
-They gain the ability to Hide in Shadows and Move Silently as a first level Thief and gain another level of proficiency every time they subsequently gain an experience level.
+They gain the ability to Hide in Shadows and Move Silently as a 1st level Thief and gain another level of proficiency every time they subsequently gain an experience level.